-New this year: If you would like to order additional lunches for booth assistants, they can be purchased in advance for $8 each, and will be delivered to your booth along with your free artist lunch.
-Please contact us at the Festival office before July 24th to make this purchase.
+If you would like to order additional lunches for booth assistants, they can be purchased in advance for $10 each, and will be delivered to your booth along with your free artist lunch.
+Please contact us at the Festival office before July 21, 2020 to make this purchase.
+Additional lunches will be paid in advance.
 Unfortunately, we will not be able to process any additional lunch purchases after this date.

 Coffee Service – Each morning prior to opening, complimentary coffee service will come through the Festival to serve our artisans.

 Block Ambassador – An AAF Board Member/Key Volunteer will be assigned to each block of artisans to help answer questions and provide service throughout the weekend, should you need assistance.